DantoniDario/C-Project/README.md

 # C_Project
-Some pieces of code related to my apprenticeship of C++
+Some pieces of code related to my apprenticeship in C++